 Local, state and federal governments have developed additional rules designed to help keep amusement parks safe for patrons.
 For example, some of these rules regulate the parks’ maintenance schedules and provide for safety inspections.
 Some other rules enforce height and weight limits on rides.
 There are also specific language requirements for warning signs intended to advise patrons of hazards and strict training standards for ride operators.

 Greenberg, Stone & Urbano Can Help

-With more than 60 years of combined experience, the lawyers at Greenberg and Stone, P.A. are ready to handle amusement park accident cases against theme parks of all sizes, from the local county fairs to the largest theme parks in the nation, including those owned and operated by Disney, Universal Studios, Busch Gardens or elsewhere in the nation.
+With more than 60 years of combined experience, the lawyers at Greenberg Stone and Urbano are ready to handle amusement park accident cases against theme parks of all sizes, from the local county fairs to the largest theme parks in the nation, including those owned and operated by Disney, Universal Studios, Busch Gardens or elsewhere in the nation.
 Our firm successfully handled a large injury claim against the Miami-Dade County Youth Fair and the owner of the Gravitron ride that caused the injury when it failed.
 To learn more about our past cases against amusement parks, please visit the Notable Cases section of our website.

 Additionally, please note that our practice has been extended with a new satellite office in Aventura to better serve clients that reside in Ft.
 Lauderdale, Hollywood, Hallandale Beach, Dania & Dania Beach, Miramar, North Miami, North Miami Beach, Aventura, Miami Beach, Surfside, Sunny Isles and Miami Gardens.